ravlaska/xAP3Controller/README.md

 `cd xAP3Controller`

-Put IP and TOKEN values between apostrophes in main.py file!
+Put IP and TOKEN values between apostrophes in main.py file:
-You can edit rest of user's variables, but you don't have to.
+(you can edit rest of user's variables, but you don't have to)

+`nano main.py`

 Build and start container: